timescale/docs/timescaledb/how-to-guides/hyperfunctions/install-toolkit.md

 </procedure>

-### Install Toolkit on Debian-based systems
+### Install Toolkit on Ubuntu and other Debian-based systems

-These instructions use the `apt` package manager on Debian and Ubuntu.
+These instructions use the `apt` package manager.
+They have been tested on Ubuntu 20.04 and may also work on other Debian-based systems.

 <procedure>

-#### Installing Toolkit on Debian-based systems
+#### Installing Toolkit on Ubuntu 20.04

 1. Make sure you have installed TimescaleDB and added the TimescaleDB repository and GPG key.
 For more information, see [the instructions for